Concerned about keeping your youthful glow?

 Luckily, you can boost your body's "antioxidant capacity" through a healthy diet full of vibrant, colorful fruits and vegetables.

-The authors of an evidence review published earlier this month noted that a wide variety of food-borne antioxidants are proven to protect skin against damage from UV sunrays (Pandel R et al. 2013):
+The authors of a recent evidence review noted that a wide variety of food-borne antioxidants protect skin against damage from UV sunrays (Pandel R et al. 2013):

 *Glutathione isn't found in foods, but body levels can be raised by eating sulfurous vegetables such as these.